Sir Michael Craig-Martin

 More than the life of one of the most creative minds of our age, On Being An Artist provides lesson after valuable lesson to anyone wishing to know what it means and what it takes to be an artist today.

 Sir Michael Craig-Martin CBE, RA was born in Dublin in 1941.
 At the age of four, he moved with his family to the United States, where he was brought up and educated.
 Between 1961 and 1966, he studied at Yale School of Art and Architecture.
 He returned to Europe in the mid-1960s and was a key figure in the first generation of British conceptualists.
 As a tutor at Goldsmiths College in London from 1973 to 1988 and again from 1994 to 2000, he had a significant influence on two generations of young British artists.
 He has had major exhibitions and retrospectives at museums and galleries across the world, and has several permanent large-scale installations in Europe and Asia.
-In 1990, he was appointed a trustee of Tate Gallery; in 2001, he was awarded a CBE; and in 2006, he was elected a Royal Academician.
+In 1990, he was appointed a trustee of Tate Gallery; in 2001, he was awarded a CBE; in 2006, he was elected a Royal Academician; and in 2016, he was knighted by Her Majesty Queen Elizabeth II.
 His work is held in many international museum collections, including Tate, London; Musée National d’Art Moderne, Centre Georges Pompidou, Paris; National Gallery of Australia, Canberra; and Museum of Modern Art, New York.
-He is curator of the Royal Academy Summer Exhibition 2015.
+He was curator of the Royal Academy Summer Exhibition 2015.